jakechen/ds-career/selling_aiml.md

     - Lesson: AI is not sold to IT, it’s sold to business
     - Action: Industry-specific language is key

 # Part 1: Building a pipeline
+First, we establish what the potential returns on a project will be.
+Returns on investment can be divided into two buckets: increasing profits or decreasing losses aka as generating revenue vs reducing cost.

-## How to identify a use case base on efficiency gained or cost reduced.
+## Identifying a use case base on efficiency gained or cost reduced.
 - Easy: what are processes that a human can do within 3 seconds?
     - These are boring, tedious, prone to error, and ripe for automation.
 - Medium: ask the above but for the customer’s customer.
 - Hard: where is the industry going?
 Requires domain expertise
     - IoT 4, sustainability, efficiency

-# Part 2: Prioritizing pipeline based on ROI

-## Calculating returns (Why)
-First, we establish what the potential returns on a project will be.
-Returns on investment can be divided into two buckets: increasing profits or decreasing losses aka as generating revenue vs reducing cost.

-### Cost reduction-based opportunities
-- Start with cost reduction as it's often the easier one to determine since AI/ML is about automation.
-- Cost reduced = time reduced per person * people enabled.

-### Generating revenue

-### Value chain-based discovery
+## Value chain-based discovery
-- Organization:
+- Organization/company:
     - What is their business model?
 Do they sell products, services, subscriptions, something else?
         - If B2C: Who is the end customer?
         - If B2B: Who is their end customer?
     - Domain expertise is key
-- Team/organization: connect the dots
+- Team/unit/department: connect the dots
     - What is their "business model"?
 - Personal: metrics
     - Step into their shoes